 Squirrels can become a real problem for your garden since there isn’t any fence big enough to prevent them from entering your garden.
-Even more, these tiny creatures will eat any plant from your garden, as long as it is not poisonous.
-They have the nasty habit to taste plants and will often take a bite of an unripe fruit or vegetable and move on to the next one.
+Even more, these tiny creatures will eat any plant from your garden.
+They will eat anything, as long as it is not poisonous.
+They have the nasty habit to taste plants and will often take a bite of unripe fruit or vegetable and move on to the next one.

 Predators of any kind will keep squirrels away and I remember that our dogs used to keep the garden squirrel free since they loved chasing them.
 If you don’t have a dog, you can attract birds of prey to your garden.
 This can be done based on the environment you live in.

 You can use a thin layer around your yard to discourage squirrels from entering your garden and refresh it every two weeks.
 If it has rained, you should refresh the layer to keep the scent fresh.

 Protect your garden from critters – Deer

 Since you can’t guard your garden all day long to make your presence noticed, you need to find other methods to protect your garden.
-Deer love to eat the same plants that we love to eat, but they are more attracted by beans, squash, corn, eggplants and berries.
-To protect your garden from critters, do the following:
+Deer love to eat the same plants that we love to eat.
+However, they are more attracted to beans, squash, corn, eggplants, and berries.

 This method is used by many and it seems to work, although many suggest that it works best on fawns, which are particularly wary of humans and other predators.
 Collect some hair from the vacuum cleaner and just sprinkle it around the yard and near your plants.
 This should do the trick and deer should stay away from your garden.

-The problem with this method is that there will be a lot of competition and every animal that passes through your garden will enjoy this feed.
+The problem with this method is that there will be a lot of competition.
+Every animal that passes through your garden will enjoy this feed.
 As I said, this should be tried based on the environment you live in and the critters you have to deal with.

 Suggested reading: Organic pest control for your garden

-Protect your garden from critters – Moles and ground hogs
+Protect your garden from critters – Moles and groundhogs